qozle/p5-sketch-book/README.md

 # sketchbook

 This is a sketchbook of all my p5.js sketches and projects, installed into a vue-cli environment.

-I'll have a link to a hosted version at some point.
+You can find the live version at https://01014.org/sketchbook

 ## Project setup
 ```